Delphi method: Variations

 In Europe, more recent web-based experiments have used the Delphi method as a communication technique for interactive decision-making and e-democracy.

 The Argument Delphi, developed by Osmo Kuusi, focuses on ongoing discussion and finding relevant arguments rather than focusing on the output.
 The Disaggregative Policy Delphi, developed by Petri Tapio, uses cluster analysis as a systematic tool to construct various scenarios of the future in the latest Delphi round.
 The respondent's view on the probable and the preferable future are dealt with as separate cases.
 The computerization of Argument Delphi is relatively difficult because of several problems like argument resolution, argument aggregation and argument evaluation.
 The computerization of Argument Delphi, developed by Sadi Evren Seker, proposes solutions to such problems.

+A fast-track Delphi was developed to provide consensual expert opinion on the state of scientific knowledge in public health crises.
+It can provide results within three weeks, while the conventional Delphi can take several months (sometimes years).

 Accuracy

 Today the Delphi method is a widely accepted forecasting tool and has been used successfully for thousands of studies in areas varying from technology forecasting to drug abuse.

 Overall the track record of the Delphi method is mixed.
 There have been many cases when the method produced poor results.
 Still, some authors attribute this to poor application of the method and not to the weaknesses of the method itself.
+The RAND Methodological Guidance for Conducting and Critically Appraising Delphi Panels is a manual for doing Delphi research which provides guidance for doing research and offers a appraisal tool.
+This manual gives guidance on best practices that will help to avoid, or mitigate, potential drawbacks of Delphi Method Research; it also helps to understand the confidence that can be given to study results.

 It must also be realized that in areas such as science and technology forecasting, the degree of uncertainty is so great that exact and always correct predictions are impossible, so a high degree of error is to be expected.

-A particular weakness of the Delphi method is that future developments are not always predicted correctly by consensus of experts.
-This shortcoming concerning the issue of ignorance is important.
+An important challenge for the method is ensuring sufficiently knowledgeable panelists.
 If panelists are misinformed about a topic, the use of Delphi may only add confidence to their ignorance.

 One of the initial problems of the method was its inability to make complex forecasts with multiple factors.
 Potential future outcomes were usually considered as if they had no effect on each other.
 Later on, several extensions to the Delphi method were developed to address this problem, such as cross impact analysis, that takes into consideration the possibility that the occurrence of one event may change probabilities of other events covered in the survey.
 Still the Delphi method can be used most successfully in forecasting single scalar indicators.